devwithkrishna/azure-app-to-get-image-details-from-acr/README.md

  that belongs to other teams.

-* As an example there is a platform engineering team that maintains docker imagges which are widely used and frequeently built, and if teams wont have access to the registry they won't be able to list out the differnt versions of images available.
+* As an example there is a platform engineering team that maintains docker imagges which are widely used and frequeently built, and if teams won't have access to the registry they won't be able to list out the differnt versions of images available.

 ➦ This application can resolve above mentioned problem.